2026 Paint Color Trends (& 2025 Colors That Are Still Kickin’ It)

 Why?

 Well, many aren’t done with the white-on-white-on-white trend, even though it’s no longer ‘trendy’.
-Again, I’m all for living in a home you love, but if you want to keep up with the Jones’ (whoever THEY are), you need to pay attention.
+Again, I’m all for living in a home you love, but if you want to keep up with the Joneses (whoever THEY are), you need to pay attention.

 - Sherwin Williams Greek Villa (REVIEW) – not my favorite, but y’all seem to like it.

-- Benjamin Moore Cloud White (REVIEW) – a cult-classic (sans Koolaid), Cloud White is a gorgeously balanced approach to whiteness, brightness, and warmth.
+- Benjamin Moore Cloud White (REVIEW) – a cult classic (sans Kool-Aid), Cloud White is a gorgeously balanced approach to whiteness, brightness, and warmth.

-Top blogger, Jenna Christian, hired me to help her choose the gorgeous Sherwin Williams Alabaster for her home.
+Top blogger Jenna Christian hired me to help her choose the gorgeous Sherwin Williams Alabaster for her home.

 Of those 4, Alabaster is likely to take one of the top spots, along with White Dove.